survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 # Minifying

-The build output hasn't received attention yet and no doubt it's going to be a little chunky, especially as you included React in it.
+The build output hasn't received attention yet and no doubt it's going to be chunky, especially as you included React in it.
 You can apply a variety of techniques to bring down the size of the vendor bundle.
 You can also leverage client level caching and load individual assets lazily as you saw earlier.

 **Minification** is a process where the code is simplified without losing any meaning that matters to the interpreter.
 As a result, your code most likely looks jumbled, and it's hard to read.
 But that's the point.